mr-kerad/Chore-Door/README.md

 ## Installation

-To play the Chore Door game, simply open the `index.html` file in your web browser.
+To play the Chore Door game, simply open [the `index.html` file](https://mr-kerad.github.io/Chore-Door/) in your web browser.

 ## Credits

 This game is inspired by the Chore Door project from the Codecademy Front-End Engineer Career Path course.

-## License

-This project is licensed under the [MIT License](LICENSE).